kungfucat/makingReadme/README.md

 ## Contributing

-* If you found a  bug or want to request any new feature, open an [issue](https://github.com/utkarshmttl/eModules/graphs/contributors) here.
+* If you found a  bug or want to request any new feature, open an [issue](https://github.com/utkarshmttl/eModules/graphs/contributors).

 ## Authors